Work > Résumé

-- Responsible for creating various class curriculum web page designs, as well as CD + DVD covers.
-Also did routine PC troubleshooting and periodically covered VIS, our remote audio + video system.
+- Responsible for creating various class curriculum web page designs, as well as CD and DVD covers.
+Also did routine PC troubleshooting and periodically covered VIS, our remote audio and video system.

 - Played an integral role in re-designing the AsburySeminary.edu website.
 I handled some of the CSS layout, print/text sizing, and search capabilities.